EXECUTIVE MASTER'S IN LEADERSHIP RESIDENCIES

 As part of their summer 2013 global residency, three EML students transformed a resource center in a poverty-stricken township of South Africa into a new recycling facility in the center of the community.

 This residency places significant emphasis on the understanding and application of selected Jesuit disciplines such as contemplative action and daily examination.
-Before attending the Closing Residency, students will have created personal leadership action plans, which help them prepare for discussions about future growth and success as leaders during the three-day experience.
+Before attending the closing residency, you will have created a personal leadership action plan, which will help you prepare for discussions about future growth and success as a leader.